Education

 Blacks are underrepresented in the fields of computer science and engineering.
 So what Van Jones is doing with one of his non-profit’s called YesWeCode, aims to bridge that gap.

-In 2014, Jones put together a team of compassionate people to form YesWeCode an organization dedicated to finding ways to uplift today’s urban youth and help them achieve a more promising future.
+In 2014, Jones put together a team of compassionate people to form YesWeCode an organization.
+Their mission is finding ways to uplift today’s urban youth and help them achieve a more promising future.

 The goal of the YesWeCode initiative is to target low-opportunity youth and provide them with necessary resources and tools to become world-class computer programmers.

-This is a highly valuable skill in the 21st century that will ensure a shift the trajectory of their future and lives.
-I can personally say I come across many tech jobs and the future is bright for those who want to develop tech start ups.
+This is a highly valuable skill in the 21st century.
+I can personally say I come across many tech jobs.
+The future is bright for those who want to develop tech start ups.

 Speaking about the YesWeCode organization, Jones said this: